Leashes and How to Use Them

 Nearly everyone is somewhat familiar with Agility for dogs.
 It’s great for active dogs of any breed and size, and it’s good for the human too.
 The dogs are required to run a course, racing through tunnels, weaving between poles, jumping hurdles, climbing structures, etc., all in an attempt to make the best time.
 Their handlers get a pretty good workout too as they run alongside, guiding the dog through the course.
 There are dog agility competitions or you can do it just for fun.
 We have quite a few pack members at Holiday Barn Pet Resorts that participate competitively in Agility!

 Have you ever heard of Dog Parkour, aka Urban agility?
 The agility “course” is the park – or any other environment to which the dog interacts.
-If there’s a park bench, have him “climb”; if there is a long curb, have him walk it; if there is an elevated surface of some sort, have him jump up on it; jump over the garbage can; crawl under the picnic table; just keep him moving!
+If there’s a park bench, have them “climb”; if there is a long curb, have them walk it; if there is an elevated surface of some sort, have them jump up on it; jump over the garbage can; crawl under the picnic table; just keep them moving!
 The opportunities are endless!
 How fun is that?!?

 Don’t you just love watching dogs chase and catch a Frisbee?
 The momentum, the excitement, intensity of their concentration, then the final leap into the air!
 They love it!
 Your dog will certainly get to show off his physical prowess because the demands are high.
 Make sure your dog is in excellent health before attempting this sport.
 It looks easy, but there is a lot of training involved if you intend to perfect the routine.
 You can play for fun at the park, or participate in “Flying Disc”, “Frisbee” or “Skyhoundz” (to name a few) competitions.